Spottedwoot/birthdays/ReadMe.md

 Hello!
 Congrats on solving the first puzzle!
 Currently, if you choose to accept it, you are on a hunt.
 If you can solve all of the puzzles you get $20.
-Each puzzle will be released one week after the previous one.
+Each puzzle will be released one day after the previous one (hopefully).
 But you need to solve the previous puzzle first.
 Once you solve the puzzle, email the code to me using the email the link to this came from.
 To start the challenge star this repository.
 Good luck!